Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 Image Source – IAB

 Mobile sliders are also tenacious ad units that stay at the bottom of the screen.
 It doesn’t obstruct the user in any way.
-Once slid, the user will be able to see the complete ad with the call to action.
+Once slid, the user can see the complete ad with the call to action.

-With the sizes of mobile ads being too small, ad units are utilizing users-initiation to take the full screen thus, ensuring the brand message is delivered clearly and conveniently.
+With the sizes of mobile ads being too small, ad units utilize user-initiation to take the full screen, thus ensuring the brand message is delivered clearly and conveniently.

 Slider banner image